sa1g/hpc4ds-autoencoder/IDEA.md

     - 60k images
     - black and white
     - good for fast tests

+    - we got the [png version](https://github.com/myleott/mnist_png/tree/master), note that it's not the original one, but currently the [official website](http://yann.lecun.com/exdb/mnist/) redirects to nothing.

 - SVHN
     - street view house numbers
     - 600k images
     - rgb
     - good to test (load) more complex architecture setups

+    - got it form the [official website](http://ufldl.stanford.edu/housenumbers/)

 # Parallelism
 ## About the model